Burbdige History, Family Crest & Coats of Arms

 Early Origins of the Burbdige family

 The surname Burbdige was first found in Leicestershire at Burbage, a chapelry, in the parish of AstonFlamville, union of Hinckley, hundred of Sparkenhoe.
 Alternatively the name could have been from Burbage, a parish, in the union of Pewsey, hundred of Kinwardstone, Marlborough and Ramsbury in Wiltshire.

-Important Dates for the Burbdige family
+Early History of the Burbdige family

 This web page shows only a small excerpt of our Burbdige research.
 Another 146 words (10 lines of text) covering the years 1597, 1576, 1567, 1619, 1531, 1597, 1566, 1636, 1567, 1619, 1607, 1631 and 1653 are included under the topic Early Burbdige History in all our PDF Extended History products and printed products wherever possible.

 Burbdige Spelling Variations

 Until quite recently, the English language has lacked a definite system of spelling rules.
 Consequently, Anglo-Saxon surnames are characterized by a multitude of spelling variations.
 Changes in Anglo-Saxon names were influenced by the evolution of the English language, as it incorporated elements of French, Latin, and other languages.
 Although Medieval scribes and church officials recorded names as they sounded, so it is common to find one person referred to by several different spellings of his surname, even the most literate people varied the spelling of their own names.
 Variations of the name Burbdige include Burbage, Burbidge, Burbyche, Burbridge and others.

 Early Notables of the Burbdige family (pre 1700)